mighdoll/sparkle/js-data-structures.md

-    ?.timeSeries:Boolean       -- x axis is in epoch milliseconds, display as time strings ?.xScale:d3.scale          -- scale to use for the xAxis, (utc time by default) ?.showAxis:Boolean         -- display the x axis at the bottom of the chart (true by default)
+    ?.timeSeries:Boolean       -- x axis is in epoch milliseconds, display as time strings ?.xScale:d3.scale          -- scale to use for the xAxis, (utc time by default) ?.showAxis:Boolean         -- display the x axis at the bottom of the chart (true by default) ?.transformName:String     -- transform to use to summarize data to fit to display (Raw by default)

 SeriesGroup
    .label: String